reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 2. Judgment Internalism: A's normative judgments endorse X-ing only if A has some motivation to X.
 3. Existence Internalism: A has a reason to X only if A has some motivation to X.

 Constructivism is actually a narrow form of existence internalism if we accept judgment internalism and if we believe one can have motivating reasons without judging them to be normative reasons.
 In that case, the motivating reasons corresponding to one's normative judgments would be a strict subset of their motivational set.
+Of course, there is still the question of why we should accept constructivism in the first place.

 ## Competing Theories